mautic/user-documentation/docs/themes/manage_themes.rst

 5. Select the drop-down before the Theme, and click **Hide**.

 6. Mautic moves the Theme to the bottom of the table and show it in grey.
-This means the theme is hidden in the builders.
+This means the Theme is hidden in the builders.

-To revert this change open the context menu of the hidden theme and click **Unhide**.
+To revert this change open the context menu of the hidden Theme and click **Unhide**.

 .. vale off